GPS – who, what, where?

 While only three satellites are required for a position determination, a fourth is used to "validate " data from the other three and improve accuracy.
 The distance is calculated by measuring the time it takes for the signal to arrive from the satellite by the GPS receiver using the following equation: Time delay of signal * Speed of light = Distance

-Of course, for this to be possible, the GPS receiver must have an internal clock as a way to measure time difference.
+Of course, for this to be possibly, the GPS receiver must have an internal clock as a way to measure time delay.
 Unfortunately, the satellites have high precision atomic clocks, while the GPS receivers like your cell phone do not.
-In the first approximations from the three satellites, the time shift/displacement would be considered zero, but the fourth satellite provides an additional distance measurement, which in turn makes is it possible to calculate an exact time shift.
+In the first approximations from the three satellites, the time shift/displacement would be considered zero, but the fourth satellite provides an additional distance measurement, which in turn makes is it possible to calculate an exact time delay.
 An advantage of this is that the GPS receiver's times are extremely accurate, meaning that when the time is "last on" it will not slip off the time fix.
 Four satellite position fixes are much more accurate than three satellite fixes.

 The fourth satellite can also is used to move the position fix from a 2-dimensional, to a 3-dimensional fix, which gives an equivalent value.